wdporter/i-am-that-vuepress/14-appearances-and-the-reality/readme.md

 **M:**&ensp;To influence events, you need not know the causes.
 What a roundabout way of doïng things!
 Are you not the source and the end of every event?
 Control it at the source itself.

 **Q:**&ensp;Every morning I pick up the newspaper and read with dismay that the world’s sorrows — poverty, hatred and wars — continue unabated.
 My questions concern the fact of sorrow, the cause, the remedy.
 Don’t brush me off saying that it is Buddhism!
 Don’t label me.
-Your insistence on causelessness removes all hope of the world ever changing.
+Your insistence on causelessness removes all hope of the world ever changeïng.

 **M:**&ensp;You are confused because you believe that you are in the world, not the world in you.
 Who came first: you or your parents?
 You imagine that you were born at a certain time and place and that you have a father and a mother, a body and a name.
 This is your sin and your calamity!
 Surely you can change your world if you work at it.
 By all means, work.
 Who is stopping you?
 I have never discouraged you.
 Causes or no causes, you have made this world and you can change it.